Gangadhar454/CarRental/README.md

 ---
 ## 1. Download files
  Download the Location.py and Home.html from the gituhub repository [CarRental](https://github.com/Gangadhar454/CarRental) <br />
+ create a foader called "templates" and store the Home.html file in the holder<br />
- Store the Two files in same location /same folder
+ The Location.py and templates folder should be in same location
 ## 2.Install Mongodb
  Download Mongod for your respective Operating using the link [Mongo](https://www.mongodb.com/try/download/community) and Install in your PC <br />
  **Open your Mongo shell** <br />